-4.2 The stringed area:
+4.2.
+The stringed area:

-- 4.2.1 shall be flat and consist of a pattern of crossed strings either alternately interlaced or bonded where they cross.
-The stringing pattern shall be generally uniform and, in particular, not less dense in the centre than in any other area; and - 4.2.2 shall not exceed 280 mm in overall length and 220 mm in overall width.
-However, the strings may extend into an area which otherwise would be the throat, provided that: - 4.2.2.1 the width of the extended stringed area does not exceed 35 mm; and - 4.2.2.2 the overall length of the stringed area does not then exceed 330 mm.
+- 4.2.1. shall be flat and consist of a pattern of crossed strings either alternately interlaced or bonded where they cross; and - 4.2.2. shall not exceed 280 mm in overall length and 220 mm in overall width.
+However, the strings may extend into an area which otherwise would be the throat, provided that: - 4.2.2.1. the width of the extended stringed area does not exceed 35 mm; and - 4.2.2.2. the overall length of the stringed area does not then exceed 330 mm.

-4.3 The racket:
+4.3.
+The racket:

-- 4.3.1 shall be free of attached objects and protrusions, other than those used solely and specifically to limit or prevent wear and tear, or vibration, or to distribute weight, or to secure the handle by cord to the player's hand, and which are reasonable in size and placement for such purposes; and - 4.3.2 shall be free of any device that makes it possible for a player to change materially the shape of the racket.
+- 4.3.1. shall be free of attached objects and protrusions, other than those used solely and specifically to limit or prevent wear and tear, or vibration, or to distribute weight, or to secure the handle by cord to the player's hand, and which are reasonable in size and placement for such purposes; and - 4.3.2. shall be free of any device that makes it possible for a player to change materially the shape of the racket.